 A: Our licensed vendors use a variety of ingredients in the production of Girl Scout Cookies, including, in some cookies, high fructose corn syrup (HFCS).
 Our bakers have indicated that HCFS is a specifically helpful ingredient in the browning process, and helps cookies retain freshness.
 For those cookies where HFCS is used, our bakers indicate that it is a key ingredient in ensuring the quality of the cookie.

 As leaders in the baking industry, we trust our bakers to develop recipes using ingredients that will produce the best quality, best-tasting cookies while simultaneously address industry trends, scientific trends, and of course, consumer preference.
 For a list of specific cookie ingredients, please visit

-Who can sell Girl Scout Cookies?
+Q: Who can sell Girl Scout Cookies?

-All girl members may participate in the Girl Scout Cookie Program.
+A: All girl members may participate in the Girl Scout Cookie Program.
 Although parents and Girl Scout adults may assist girls, it is the girl who makes the sale, sets learning and sales goals, and learns the entrepreneurial skills that are part of the program.
 Participation in the Girl Scout Cookie Program is voluntary.

-How does Girl Scouts ensure the safety of girls who sell cookies?
+Q: How does Girl Scouts ensure the safety of girls who sell cookies?

-The safety and security of our members is always our chief concern.
+A: The safety and security of our members is always our chief concern.
 We have strict guidelines for safety.
 Girl Scouts, depending on their age, must be accompanied or supervised by an adult when selling Girl Scout Cookies and must always use the buddy system.
 Girls who are participating in online marketing initiatives (not online sales) must read and discuss the Girl Scout Internet Safety Pledge.
 Girls print out the pledge and ask their parents (or guardians), to read and sign the pledge together.